issactoast/theissacleedotcom/content/publication/conference-paper/index.md

 ---

 {{% alert note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Slides* button above to download the slides pdf.
 {{% /alert %}}

 {{% alert note %}}
-Click the *Slides* button above to demo Academic's Markdown slides feature.
+Click the *Video* button above to watch my presentation in ARC.
 {{% /alert %}}